September 28 2016 · A collaboration with Nerdcore Medical

 This week’s infographic is my 2nd collaboration with Nerdcore Medical.
 The poster explains how a baby’s heart develops while in the womb.
 It’s a bit of a hodgepodge of different elements - there are anatomical changes, molecular changes, and also some sections on basic anatomy.
 We were going for a Victorian steam-punk poster style, and it was really fun to fill up a medical diagram with embellishments and scrollwork.

 One of the major challenges was making the diagrams look Victorian, but still keeping the details accurate.
 So for most of the figures I stuck with very simple embellishments.
 For example, all of the veins and arteries in the biggest figure should be in the correct place - they’re just tweaked a little to look like pipes instead of organic tubes.
-Since the poster is about heart development, I took a few more liberties with the other organs in each diagram.
+Since the poster was primarily about heart development, I could add a little more decoration to the other organs in each diagram.
 We only included organs like the liver as a reference point to major blood vessels, so it didn’t matter too much if I added scrolls or gears to these organs.

 I got to hand-draw all of the diagrams with a paper and pencil, which was a fun change of pace from my usual digital work.
 Every time I make a large hand-drawn design I’m reminded of all the pre-photography era scientists who made their science figures by hand.
 As much as I love design I’m really happy we don’t have to do that anymore for our research.